 California Health & Safety Training

-With funding from the California Department of Education, our California Health and Safety Training Program coordinates CPR, First Aid, and Preventive Health training and provides scholarships to eligible individuals who work in a child care setting.
+With funding from the California Department of Education, our California Health and Safety Training Program coordinates CPR, First Aid, and Preventive Health training.

 Health and safety trainings are made available that are certified by the American Red Cross or the California Emergency Medical Services Authority and include: